ghhutch/n8n-firefly-agent/README.md

 # n8n Firefly Image Generation Agent
 This is an n8n agent that utilizes a chat input, Ollama AI model (llama3.2:3b), and Adobe Firefly Services Generate Image API to generate images and optimize prompts.
 This model is

 DISCLAIMER: This was developed for exploratory purposes and has not been thoroughly tested.
+The instructions below are high-level and may not be perfect.
+Please forgive me as this is exploratory.

 Conceptual Use Case:
 * As a creative, I need to generate ideas and imagery for a marketing campaign.